History of Paris Saint-Germain FC: UEFA Intertoto Cup winners

-With Ronaldinho perfectly adapted to French football, expectations for the 2002–03 season were high.
-Despite a brilliant start, numerous problems between the players and the manager doomed the team.
-Fernandez frequently left Ronaldinho on the bench, accusing the Brazilian of being more focused on the city's nightlife than on football.
-PSG finished in eleventh place, their worst position in 15 years, and were also quickly eliminated from the Coupe de la Ligue and Europa League.
-The defeat to Auxerre in the 2003 Coupe de France final capped a disastrous campaign.
-Hugo Leal went from hero to villain, scoring for PSG and then receiving a red card, allowing Auxerre to come from behind and preventing Ronaldinho from winning a trophy in Paris.
-A bright spot was the club's three wins over arch-rivals Marseille, including one at the Vélodrome, their first in nearly 20 years.
+Despite a strong start in the 2002–03 season, internal difficulties undermined the team’s consistency.
+Fernandez frequently left Ronaldinho out of the starting line-up, citing concerns about his focus and lifestyle.
+PSG finished 11th in Ligue 1, their lowest position in 15 years, and were eliminated early from both the Coupe de la Ligue and the UEFA Cup.
+The defeat to Auxerre in the 2003 Coupe de France final capped a disappointing campaign.
+Hugo Leal scored for PSG but was later sent off, as Auxerre came from behind to win the match, denying Ronaldinho a trophy in Paris.
+A positive note was PSG's three victories over arch-rivals Marseille, including an away win at the Stade Vélodrome, their first there in nearly 20 years.